elsame/elsame.github.io/_posts/2018-06-01-how-to-use-swagger-to-test-rest-service.md

 ![My helpful screenshot]({{ "/assets/article2_pic5.jpg" | absolute_url }})

-So now I want to get the list of Employees and now I should be an Employee at this company.
+So now I want to get the list of employees and now I should be an employee at this company.

 ![My helpful screenshot]({{ "/assets/article2_pic6.jpg" | absolute_url }})

-So I hit the Try out button.
+So I hit the "Try it out" button.
 And I get this as a answer:

 ![My helpful screenshot]({{ "/assets/article2_pic7.jpg" | absolute_url }})

-So yes there is an Employee at the company now that has the name Elsa and lives in Hafnarfjörður and has Id 1.
+So yes there is an employee at the company now that has the name Elsa and lives in Hafnarfjörður and has Id 1.
-You can play further with this and you see that it is pretty easy to create a Rest API service connected to database.
+You can play further with this and you see that it is very easy to create a Rest API service connected to database in Visual Studio 2017.
 You can then use the Swagger xml file to create tests and use for automated testing.
-So next up I we just need to create web client to use this rest API service.
+So next I we just need to create web client to use this rest API service.
 I will do it in my next blog.